 So, going in denial mode and rationalization is the only quick fix to make it less unbearable.
 He will end up looking it at like the “best thing that ever happened to him” and will “reform” others too, thereby continuing this vicious cycle.

-Your young adult male best-friend(s) or your “chuddy buddy” who is now listening to rock music, smoking pipe, has ear studs, trying to appear “cool” and “modern” will turn to the same language as his entitled relatives 15 years from now.
+Your young adult male best-friend(s) or your “chuddy buddy” who is now listening to rock music, smoking pipe, has ear studs, trying to appear “cool” and “modern” will also turn to the same language as his entitled relatives 15 years from now.

 You will find this very same “chuddy buddy” with his wife and kids, and questioning you about your “future plans” in a rather patronizing, self-righteous way.

-His reaction will be even more shocked when he finds out that you are still single, and he will try to either shame you, or portray his life as such an “aspirational life”. lol!
+His reaction will be even more shocked when he finds out that you are still single, and will try to either shame you, or portray his life as such an “aspirational life”. lol!

 After a certain point, where does one draw the line between social conditioning and personal choice?